tzwenn/ubuntu-latex-fonts/README.md

 ```

 Available package options are: `regular`, `light`, `medium`, `condensed`, standing for the different Ubuntu Fonts, respectively `none` for later activation.

+For all fonts Ubuntu Monospace gets loaded as typewriter default, unless you specify `none`.

 If you want to change your font set mid-in your document just write: